getsolus/packages/packages/s/samba/README.md

 - gvfs
 - kio-extras
 - kodi (this takes around 1 hour on my system)
-- kodi-devel (not listed by `eopkg-deps rev samba`, but still recommended due to kodi rebuild)
+- kodi-platform (not listed by `eopkg-deps rev samba`, but still recommended due to kodi rebuild)
 - mpd
 - mpv (mpv-libs is built as part of mpv)
 - python-pysmbc